Followers

 Arthur Lee

-But Beaumarchais was a champion of the American cause and needed no puffed-up reports to stir his passion for freedom.
-Working with Deane back in Paris, he helped influence French Foreign Minister Charles Gravier, Comte de Vergennes, and King Louis XVI to provide the colonies with clandestine shipments of gunpowder and war material.
-Support critical in the early years of what was now, a war.
-The vehicle was the front company Rodrigue y Hortalez (R&H), chartered as a Spanish trading company.
-R&H was the vehicle for shipping surplus French arms and munitions to the West Indies (primarily the Dutch colony Saint Eustatius), where American agricultural products were exchanged for the war goods.
+But Beaumarchais was a champion of the American cause and needed no exaggerated reports to ignite his passion for freedom.
+While working with Deane back in Paris, he helped influence French Foreign Minister Charles Gravier, Comte de Vergennes, and King Louis XVI to provide the colonies with clandestine shipments of gunpowder and war materials.
+This support was critical in the early years of what had now become a war.
+The vehicle for this effort was the front company Rodrigue y Hortalez (R&H), chartered as a Spanish trading company.
+R&H served as the means of shipping surplus French arms and munitions to the West Indies, primarily to the Dutch colony Saint Eustatius, where American agricultural products were exchanged for the war goods.

 Beaumarchais: Polymath and Freedom-Lover

-Deane was responsible for the earliest aid to America’s struggling army resulted from his efforts.
-Besides arranging for clandestine shipments (R&H was just one covert operation), he recruited French officers, made introductions, sought out ships for privateering, and touted the American cause with the French cognoscenti.
-Some of the officers recruited by Deane included the Marquis de Lafayette, Baron Johann de Kalb, Thomas Conway, Casimir Pulaski, and Baron von Steuben.
-A who's who of ex-pat freedom fighters.
+Deane was responsible for the earliest aid to America’s struggling army as a result of his efforts.
+In addition to arranging for clandestine shipments (R&H was just one covert operation), he recruited French officers, made introductions, sought out ships for privateering, and promoted the American cause among the French cognoscenti.
+Some of the officers he recruited included the Marquis de Lafayette, Baron Johann de Kalb, Thomas Conway, Casimir Pulaski, and Baron von Steuben—a who's who of ex-pat freedom fighters.

 Marquis de Lafayette

-The American commissioners in Paris rode a whirlwind of intrigue as they wooed and seduced the French and fended off Sir William Eden’s British secret service.
-Eden had dispatched an American named Paul Wentworth to Paris when Silas Deane arrived.
-Deane was acquainted with Wentworth and soon he was reporting on Deane’s activities and later, Franklin’s.
-Wentworth also recruited the American Commission's secretary, Edward Bancroft.
+The American commissioners in Paris navigated a whirlwind of intrigue as they wooed and charmed the French while fending off Sir William Eden’s British secret service.
+Eden had sent an American named Paul Wentworth to Paris when Silas Deane arrived.
+Deane was familiar with Wentworth, and soon he was reporting on Deane’s activities and later, Franklin’s.
+Wentworth also recruited Edward Bancroft, the secretary of the American Commission.

 William Eden,1st Baron Auckland